vpriyanca/Unsupervised-Learning-Clustering/README.md

 ## Visualizations
 The following plots help in interpreting model output:
-- PCA Scatter Plots: Visual representation of clusters in reduced dimensions.
+- **PCA Scatter Plots**: Visual representation of clusters in reduced dimensions.
-- Confusion Matrix: To analyze how predicted clusters align with actual activity labels.
+- **Confusion Matrix**: To analyze how predicted clusters align with actual activity labels.
-- Cluster Centroids: To understand cluster centers in K-Modes.
+- **Cluster Centroids**: To understand cluster centers in K-Modes.

 ## Custom Functions
 Custom utility functions are included to streamline: